EMI Calculator Flat vs Reducing Rate – Compare Which Interest Type Saves You Money

 How much extra do I pay with flat rate?

-On a ₹5 lakh loan at 10% for 3 years: Flat rate total interest = ₹1.5 lakh, Reducing rate total interest = ₹80,945.
-You pay ₹69,055 extra with flat rate – almost double the interest!
+Using our calculator's default example of a ₹5 lakh loan at 10% for 3 years: the total interest under a flat rate would be ₹1.5 lakh, while under an equivalent reducing rate, it would be ₹80,945.
+This means you'd pay ₹69,055 extra with the flat rate – almost double the interest!
+This highlights why understanding the difference is crucial.